Water is a radiation protection agent for ionised pyrrole: Methods

 \subsection{Funding}

-We acknowledge financial support by the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Grant Agreement 641789 ``Molecular Electron Dynamics investigated by Intense Fields and Attosecond Pulses'' (MEDEA), the Clusters of Excellence ``Center for Ultrafast Imaging'' (CUI, EXC~1074, ID~194651731) and ``Advanced Imaging of Matter'' (AIM, EXC~2056, ID~390715994) of the Deutsche Forschungsgemeinschaft (DFG), and the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) through the Consolidator Grant COMOTION (614507).
+We acknowledge financial support by Deutsches Elektronen-Synchtrotron DESY, a member of the Helmholtz Association (HGF), the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Grant Agreement 641789 ``Molecular Electron Dynamics investigated by Intense Fields and Attosecond Pulses'' (MEDEA), the Clusters of Excellence ``Center for Ultrafast Imaging'' (CUI, EXC~1074, ID~194651731) and ``Advanced Imaging of Matter'' (AIM, EXC~2056, ID~390715994) of the Deutsche Forschungsgemeinschaft (DFG), and the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) through the Consolidator Grant COMOTION (614507).
+We acknowledge the use of the Maxwell computational resources operated at Deutsches Elektronen-Synchrotron DESY, Hamburg, Germany.